sciosci/SOSCD/_pages/publications.md

 - Zeng, T., & **Acuna, D. E.** (2020). <a href="/publications/ic2s2-author-name-disambiguation.html">_Large-Scale Author-Name Disambiguation Using Approximate Network Structures_.</a> In 6th International Conference on Computational Social Science.
 Cambridge, MA USA, 2020.

-- Liang, L., **Acuna, DE**, (2020), _Don't Judge a Journal by its Cover?
-Appearance of a Journal's Website as Predictor of Blacklisted Open-Access Status_, In Association for Information Science and Technology, Maryland, USA
+- Liang, L., **Acuna, DE**, (2020), <a href="https://doi.org/10.1002/pra2.306">_Don't Judge a Journal by its Cover?
+Appearance of a Journal's Website as Predictor of Blacklisted Open-Access Status_</a>, In Association for Information Science and Technology, Maryland, USA

 - Liang, L., **Acuna, DE**, (2020), _Are author, affiliation, and citation networks predictive of a journal getting blacklisted?_, In International Conference on Computational Social Science, Cambridge, MA, USA